 A participatory approach to street design involves the stakeholders - government representatives, public, NGOs, etc - in the design process to ensure that the final design caters to the needs of the intended users.
 The result of such a process is invariably more feasible and also innovative.
 Many cities have initiated work on redesigning their streets.
-However, owing to the lack of a single guiding document for street design, cities are currently following different methods and standards.
-There is thus an urgent need for a national-level document that serves as guidelines for the design of complete streets.
+However, they are currently following different methods and standards due to the lack of a single guiding document for street design.
+There is, thus, an urgent need for a national-level document that serves as a guideline for the design of complete streets.

-Volume 04 of the Complete Streets Toolkit - the Complete Streets Design Workbook - for Smart Cities across India, elaborates on the best practice standards and guidelines as well as the process designing complete streets to city officials, engineers, urban designers, and consultants.
-Creation of complete streets involves cooperation and collaboration between multiple stakeholders (such as urban local bodies, traffic police, planning agencies, consultants, experts, community groups and others) at different stages, at both the city and zonal level.
-Setting-up a dedicated committee and cell, as elaborated in volume 02, is an essential step to ensure the successful implementation of the complete streets projects.
+Volume 04 of the Complete Streets Toolkit - the Complete Streets Design Workbook - for Smart Cities across India, elaborates on the best practice standards and guidelines, as well as the process designing complete streets to city officials, engineers, urban designers, and consultants.
+Creation of complete streets involves cooperation and collaboration between multiple stakeholders (such as ULBs, traffic police, planning agencies, consultants, experts, community groups, and others) at different stages, at both the city and the zonal level.
+Settingup a dedicated committee and cell, as elaborated in volume 02, is an essential step to ensure the successful implementation of the Complete Streets projects.

-It is important to obtain the reviews and approval from various stakeholders at each stage of the process of creation of complete streets to ensure that the end product caters to the expectation and needs of all.
+It is important to obtain the reviews and approval from various stakeholders at each stage of the process of creation of complete streets to ensure that the end product caters to the expectations and needs of all.